 Ataturk was elected as the Speaker of the Grand Assembly on 24 April 1920 and again on 13 August 1923.
 This was a position equal to that of the president as well as the prime minister.
 Republic was proclaimed on 29 October 1923 and he was elected as the first President.
 Elections for President were renewed every four years according to the Constitution.
 In 1927, 1931 and 1935 Turkish Grand Assembly again elected him as the president.

 Ataturk took frequent trips around the country and inspected locally the works undertaken by the state, giving directives were problems were faced.
-As president, he was the host to visiting foreign presidents, prime ministers and ministers.
+As president, he was the host of visiting foreign presidents, prime ministers and ministers.

 He read his Great Speech, which covers the war of Independence and the founding of the Republic on 15-20 October 1927, and his 10th Year Speech on 29 October 1933.